Logo

 File an application

-Importantly, in the preparation step, the required information in the application should be complete and correct because only limited changes can be performed after filing.
-Incorrect or incomplete information may result in rejection or a narrow range of protection for the trade mark.
+It is vital that all required information pertaini to the rights filed for is complete and correct since only limited changes are permitted post filing.
+Incorrect or incomplete information may result in rejection of the application or a inadequate range of protection being granted in relation to the trade mark rights ultimately granted.

 Examination

-After submission of the application to the Trade Marks Office (IP Australia), the trade mark examiner, who is a delegate of the Commissioner of Trade Marks, will assess the application and an examination report will be issued to the applicant.
-In the case that the application does not meet the legislative criteria set by IP Australia in light of the Trade Marks Act 1995, an adverse examination report will be issued to the applicant.
+Following submission of the application to the Trade Marks Office (IP Australia),through an appointed examiner, will assess the application and issue either a Notice of Acceptance or an examination report.
+In instance the application does not meet the legislative criteria set by IP Australia in line with the relevant legistation of the Trade Marks Act 1995, an adverse examination report will be issued to the applicant.

 Acceptance

-Upon acceptance of the trade mark application, IP Australia publishes the trade mark in the Australian Official Journal of Trade Marks, which can be seen by the public.
-Publication of the trade mark commences a two-month opposition period in which any third party can oppose the registration of the trade mark.
+Upon acceptance of the trade mark application, IP Australia publishes the trade mark in the Australian Official Journal of Trade Marks, which is publicly available.
+Publication of the trade mark commences a two-month opposition period in which any third party may come forward to oppose the registration of the trade mark.

 Opposition